overview/overview-local/README.md

 **You're in the right place.
 The Overview Docs public server was decommissioned Aug.
-1, 2021.**
-Follow these instructions to access Overview Docs.
+1, 2021.** Follow these instructions to use Overview Docs.

 This project lets users run Overview Docs on their own machines.